By Sarah Malyan

 So… How to design a bonking elephant heavyweight for Battlebots.
 I’d like to take this opportunity to point out that heavyweights are also stupid.
 Our total build cost – including purchases and expenses made at filming – came in at just over £4k.
 This is poor-man’s money in terms of Battlebots, but a huge amount of money to a newbie team on a very tight budget.
 Experienced builders will inevitably read this diary and question many of our decisions.
 The most likely answer to most of these is that we didn’t have the budget for better and had to get creative!

 I have laughable CAD’ing skills and have never used it for any of my previous bots, with the exception of a small wedge.
-Gus is pretty good at CAD though, so this job – with a lot of frustrating input from me – fell to him.
-He deserves sympathy for this because I am not an easy boss, and artistic robotic glory requires..umm…dedication?
+Other team members are pretty good at CAD though, so this job – with a lot of frustrating input from me – falls to them.
+They deserve sympathy for this because I am not an easy boss, and artistic robotic glory requires..umm…dedication?
 (Madness)

 Mounting the wedge took a significant amount of thought because we wanted to have it shock-mounted all over.
 We settled on hinged rails of wubs attached to thick hard-points that go through the front plate of the bot and attach to the base plate, hoping to provide the strength we wanted.
 On the sides we used bent pieces of Hardox to mount the wubs.

-After more all-nighters than we would like to admit to, Gus and I had an elephant looking bonk-machine and all the innards fit.
+After more all-nighters than we would like to admit to, we had an elephant looking bonk-machine and all the innards fit.
 We hoped.
 Time to start ordering parts and building the thing…

 We hit a very frustrating hurdle at this point because two of the team were made redundant and a third followed soon after.
 We started a Go Fund Me campaign and this helped out loads and got things going again, but it looked pretty bleak at one point.
 Once the Go Fund Me money came in, we ordered SO many parts at lightning speed – all of the Hardox for the base and the hammer head, all the aluminium for the weapon and bulkheads, all the plastic for the heads, all of the electronics, all the- OH MY GOD THE BILL.
 So much stuff!!
 It all turned up on time, thankfully.
 But we were definitely clenched for a while.